avi-amalanshu/reading-list/src/mltext.md

 # Inference and Learning
-I think people getting into ML (especially via self-study) sometimes try to get away with the bare minimum of probability.
+I think people just getting into ML often try to get away with the bare minimum of probability.
 I am a staunch believer in studying in-context from statistics and information theory, even if your personal interests don't require them (if they do, I suggest a more rigorous treatment than what I prescribe here).
 Besides gaining a more fundamental and usable understanding, the bigger picture-view makes it easier to focus on the right things.
 And, extra insight never hurt anyone.